nicocorrea/fireship_git/readme.md

 > git revert the-id-of-the-commit-that-I-want-to-remove

 **PAY ATTENTION** here because in the 'git reset' I use the commit-id that I want to go back to, whereas in 'git revert' I use the commit-id that I want to remove.

+---

+## **GIT AMEND**

+If I need to amend the message of a commit I can use:

+> git commit --amend -m "better message"

+And if I forgot to add a file, instead of using 'git reset' I can use:

+> git add filename.txt
+>
+> git commit --amend --no-edit

+---

+## **GIT STASH**

+If you want to save your work for later without committing it, like something experimental to work on later.